College of Saint Teresa: Closure

 The closing of St. Teresa College came during an era that saw a general decline in women's colleges and the closing of, or switch to coeducation at, many smaller Catholic women's colleges.
 By the 1970s the college felt the effects of the shifted dedication of smaller religious communities, such as the Sister of Saint Francis, to broader social service.

 Recruiting was to some degree hurt by the school's insistence on maintaining a strict code of student conduct years after such things had been abandoned at other colleges.
-Such rules as nightly curfews and bed checks for first-semester freshmen and a total, campus-wide ban on alcohol were not eased until the early 1980s, and then only slightly.
+Such rules as nightly curfews and a total, campus-wide ban on alcohol were not eased until the early 1980s, and then only slightly.

 As enrollment fell cutbacks in spending were made which, in turn, made it more difficult to attract and retain students.
 A major layoff of faculty and cutbacks in programs in 1980 led to a large number of student transfers and a corresponding drop in revenues.
 This, of course, worsened the financial situation and invited further cuts in spending.
 St. Teresa College might have survived with a reduced enrollment but as enrollment fell it was never able to stabilize at a consistent level.

 The college was also hurt to some extent by over-reliance upon its signature nursing program.
 Junior and senior nursing majors lived and studied in Rochester, Minnesota, fifty miles distant.
 As enrollment declined this left the main campus in Winona largely empty of upperclasswomen, making campus life unattractive for those who stayed in Winona.

 In the 1980s a plan was developed to convert one the school's three large dormitories to a residence for older women who could have access to the college's programs in hopes of reviving St. Teresa College's financial prospects.
 A model unit was built and prospective residents found but the school was unable to find a bank willing to lend the necessary funds.

 Before St. Mary's College went from male to coed in 1969 there were discussions between the two colleges about merger.
 The potential of such an arrangement is illustrated by the present relationship between the College of Saint Benedict and Saint John's University in Collegeville, Minnesota.
 Ultimately Saint Teresa broke off the discussions.
 While this proved in the end to be short-sighted, at the time St. Teresa College had a larger enrollment, higher admissions standards and a superior physical plant.

 The two schools then went their separate ways until the mid-1980s when a new president at St. Mary's College, Brother Louis DeThomasis, F.S.C., took an interest in helping St. Teresa College pull through its crisis.
 Joint programs were established to help expand Saint Teresa's offerings but it was too little too late.
 At the very end, when closing the college seemed inevitable, DeThomasis proposed a full merger of the two colleges but was vetoed by his Board of Trustees.